joske/B560-i5-11600/README.md

  highstandbythreshold 50
  standbydelaylow      86400
 ```

+Quirk:
+* DVD player clicks every 7 minutes or so - seems to be known issue

 What doesn't work:
 * audio out of internal jack - does not matter, using USB audio directly to my Kanto TUK speakers